 During the course of a week in Westminster there are many competing demands on an MP's time.
 Time is divided between scrutinising legislation, attending debates, ministerial question sessions, committees, briefings and other meetings, and also responding to correspondence.
 These competing demands mean that it is not always possible to attend a particular debate or drop-in session that a constituent may ask John to attend, although he does try to fit in as much as he can each week.

 John can raise questions relating to Parliament and the work of Government departments such as the NHS, HM Revenue and Customs, and the Department of Work and Pensions.
 John does not have any jurisdiction over local Council decisions however he can write to the couoncil on your behalf to ask them to look into a problem or to reconsider an issue.
 In the first instance though, constituents should contact their local council or councillor directly.
-For details of the local councils please see the useful contacts tab on this website.
+For details of the local councils and other local organisations please see the useful contacts tab under the Constituency tab on this website.